-Doctoral candidates are required to pass a qualifying examination.
-This examination is offered twice an academic year: once in the Fall and once in the Spring semesters.
+Doctoral candidates must pass a qualifying examination.
+This examination is offered twice each academic year: once in the Fall and once in the Spring.

 The qualifying exam evaluates whether doctoral students, after completing two semesters of courses, should continue with PhD research.